ripple/ripple-rest/docs/RTS.md

 8. `ripple-lib` will call the `saveTransaction` function every time a new transaction is queued, when a transaction is resubmitted to `rippled` (with a different fee, sequence number, or hash), and when the state of a transaction is updated.
 When `ripple-lib` updates the database with a final `state`, `engine_result`, and `engine_result_message`, it will save the entry without the `transaction_json` because those transactions have been written into the Ripple Ledger

 9. When a user queries the `ripple-rest` `next_notification` endpoint with a `prev_tx_hash`, `ripple-rest` will first check the database for transactions submitted by that user that have their `state` set to `failed_off_network` and `reported` set to `false`.
 If there are unreported off-network failures, `ripple-rest` will respond with the first one of those and update its `reported` column to `true`.
 If there are no unreported off-network failures, `ripple-rest` will use the `account_tx` command to find the validated transaction that followed the one matching the user-supplied `prev_tx_hash`.
-To help the user match validated transactions to the transactions they submitted previously, `ripple-rest` will match validated outgoing transactions with entries in the database and will attach the original `client_transaction_id` to the `Notification` it returns
+To help the user match validated transactions to the transactions they submitted previously, `ripple-rest` will match validated outgoing transactions with entries in the database and will attach the original `payment_id` to the `Notification` it returns

+10. Whenever the user quries the `ripple-rest` `next_notification` endpoint, the entry in the database corresponding to the `Notification` it returns will have its `reported` value set to true.
+Before `ripple-rest` returns that `Notification` any entries in the database aside from the one being queried that were previously marked as reported will be deleted entirely from the database.
+This means that the `payment_id` will only be persisted until `next_notification` is called with the hash following the one corresponding to this `payment_id`.